-- 3.1 This Agreement will commence on 1 July 2019 and will remain in force until 30 June 2020 where after a new Performance Agreement shall be concluded between the parties for the next financial year. - 3.2 The parties will review the provisions of this Agreement during June each year.
-The parties will conclude a new Performance Agreement that replaces this Agreement by not later than the 31st July of each successive financial year or any portion thereof. - 3.3 This Agreement will terminate on the termination of the Employee's contract of employment for any reason. - 3.4 The content of this Agreement may be revised at any time during the abovementioned period to determine the applicability of the matters agreed upon.
+- 3.1 This Agreement will commence on 1 July 2023 and will remain in force until 30 June 2024 where after a new Performance Agreement shall be concluded between the parties for the next financial year. - 3.2 The parties will review the provisions of this Agreement during June each year.

+The parties will conclude a new Performance Agreement that replaces this Agreement at least once a year by not later than the 31st July of each successive financial year or any portion thereof. - 3.3 This Agreement will terminate on the termination of the Employee's contract of employment for any reason. - 3.4 The content of this Agreement may be revised at any time during the abovementioned period to determine the applicability of the matters agreed upon.